deeepak00/CryptoCurrency_alert_generator/README.md

 python --version
 Install the required dependencies by running the following command in your terminal or command prompt:

-bash
+-bash
-Copy code
+-Copy code
-pip install tkinter
+-pip install tkinter
-Usage
-Navigate to the project directory in your terminal or command prompt.
+-pip install twilio
+-pip install jason
+-pip install requests
+-pip

 Run the following command to start the application:

-bash
-Copy code
-python main.py
-The application window will open, displaying a "Generate" button and a label to show the generated cryptocurrency name.
+The application window will open, displaying a "Sign in" and "Register" button.
+You have to register first with your username and password.
+Once you resister, you can sign for the next page.

-Click the "Generate" button to generate a random cryptocurrency name.
-The generated name will be displayed in the label.

 ### Contributing
 Contributions are welcome!
 If you find any issues or have any suggestions for improvements, please open an issue or submit a pull request.